 Great choice!
 Your favorites are temporarily saved for this session.
 Sign in to save them permanently, access them on any device, and receive relevant alerts.

+THE RIG IS UP AND READY FOR INSHORE SAILING.
+THE DIESEL RAN PERFECTLY FOR THE MOVE UP THE RIVER.
+SAILS AND PAINT ARE BETTER THAN EXPECTED.
+THIS BOAT WILL CLEAN UP NICELY.
+INTERIOR IS DIRTY BUT NOT A LEAKY MESS.
+MORE PICS SOON.
+STANCHIONS INSTALLED SOON.
 The 365 was voted cruising boat of the year 3yrs in a row.
 Ok, things have changed since then but these are still excellent cruising boats.
+They’re known for their separate shower and head layout.
+Same boat as SAILING UMA EXCEPT THEIRS IS A SLOOP.
 This one was professionally painted several years and still looks like a boat you can be proud of.
 The teak toe rail has been replaced with synthetic wood.
-This is usually poorly done howerver this replacement looks great.
+This is usually poorly done however this replacement looks great.
 The masts are going up within the next week.
 The running rig will be complete and ready to sail for new buyer.
 The Westerbeke Diesel runs well.
 More photos coming soon.

 Equipment: Standing rig will need to be replaced before any serious sailing.
 I am a rigger and can advise for execute.
 Westerbeke ?HP will confirm All sails in very good shape Several light air sails spin/whisker pole some new halyards refrigeration H&C water New AGM 20AH House Battery New Start Battery Plow Anchor Anchor chain and rode Stanchions and Life lines Bimini New VHF antenna New Spreader lights Auto Pilot Very Dry inside